Tenancy deposit protection: what your landlord or agent must do

 What can I do if my landlord or agent does not provide the required information or has not protected my deposit?

-If your landlord or agent hasn't protected your deposit and provided the required information within 14 days, then you can apply to the county court for an order that the landlord or agent should pay the deposit back to you, or protect it in one of the tenancy deposit protection schemes.
+There are options if your landlord or agent hasn't protected your deposit and provided the required information within 14 days.
+You can apply to the county court for an order that the landlord or agent should pay the deposit back to you.
+Or protect it in one of the tenancy deposit protection schemes.

 The court will also order the landlord or agent to pay you compensation equivalent to three times the value of the deposit you paid.
 The landlord or agent must do all of these things within 14 days of the court order.